Hope for Wildlife: History

 While working at Dartmouth Veterinary Hospital in 1995, Hope Swinimer received as a patient a robin that had been attacked by a cat.
 While taking care of the bird, she developed an eagerness to learn more about taking care of injured wildlife.
 Her passion quickly led her to start doing wildlife rehabilitation as a full-time career, turning her home into a makeshift rehabilitation centre, starting with a few cages in the backyard and using her spare room as a nursery.
 In 1996, the Department of Natural Resources (DNR) required Hope to obtain a wildlife rehabilitation permit for her makeshift wildlife centre even though such a permit did not exist in Nova Scotia at the time.
 Hope worked with DNR to establish a licensing process that allowed for wildlife rehabilitation in the province.
 In 1997, she received her rehabilitation permit, and moved to Winnie's Way in Seaforth, Nova Scotia.
 Here she established the Eastern Shore Wildlife Rescue and Rehabilitation Centre.
 The centre became the first fully private wildlife rescue facility in Nova Scotia.
 After just a few years, the demands for the centre's help outgrew the property and in 2001 Hope moved again.
 Staying in Seaforth, Hope moved to a nearby farm property which allowed for expansion to her growing enterprise.
 Five years after this move, in 2006 the Eastern Shore Wildlife Rescue and Rehabilitation Centre officially became known as Hope for Wildlife, a registered charitable organization.

 In 2012, the primary worker at HFW for eight years, and then manager, Allison Dube, left and moved to Scotland.

 As of 2015, the centre had helped over 15,000 animals from over 250 species.

 In 2018, a major member of HFW, Hope's husband Reid Steward Patterson, died from drowning in a boat accident.

 As a part of furthering its mission, the centre has set up satellite triage centres around the province of Nova Scotia.

 In 2023, a 24/7 drop-off clinic was established for Cape Breton, located at the northern shore of the mainland.

 As of 2024, there are 3 satellite clinics.

-As of 2024, the centre had helped over 40,000 animals.
+As of 2026, the centre had helped over 95,000 animals from over 300 species.
+Black Bear cubs are added to the list of animals rehabilitated as of 2026, with an off site bear shelter in Cape Breton.